bentalha-khadija/ML_project_yoobic/README.md

 A web app that predicts weekly sales for retail stores using machine learning.
 Upload your data, get predictions, and visualize results.

+Please see the Demo folder, it contains a video demonstrating the app.

 ---

 ## What Does It Do?